 Defining Terms: Disk Imaging vs Disk Cloning

-Scenario 1: Upgrading to an SSD
+Scenario 1: Upgrading to flash

 Scenario 2: Replacing a Bad Drive